tjdwill/cpp-notes/basics/const-correctness.md

 ## Logical vs. Physical `const`ness

-The ISOCPP FAQ (linked in the ["Helpful Reading"](#helpful-reading) section) explains the difference between an object's *physical* state (the in-memory representation of bits) and its *logical* state (the state the user experiences via the `public` interface of the object).
+The ISOCPP FAQ (linked in the ["Helpful Reading"](#helpful-reading) section) explains the difference between an object's *physical* state—the in-memory representation of bits—and its *logical* state— the state the user experiences via the `public` interface of the object (i.e. the abstract state).
 `const`ness applies to the **logical** interface.
-Essentially, even if the physical state of the object changes (the example used is via some cache update the user has no public knowledge of), if the logical state remains the same—for a given operation X, subsequent operations produce the same values to the user as if X never occurred—the operation should be labeled `const`.
-If the operation *does* change object's the logical state, the function/method should not be labeled `const`, *even if the physical state remains constant`.
+Essentially, even if the physical state of the object changes during some operation, the operation should be labeled `const` if the object's logical, abstract state remains the same.
+Meaning, for a given `const` operation X, subsequent operations produce the same values to the user as if X never occurred (the example used in the FAQ concerns a cache update the user has no public knowledge of).
+If the operation *does* change object's the logical state, the function/method should not be labeled `const`, *even if the physical state remains constant*.

 ## Using `const` references in a Container or Template type

-So, if you've attempted to put references in an `optional` or a `vector`, you may have had a difficult time.
+If you've attempted to put references in an `optional` or a `vector`, you may have had a difficult time.
 References aren't allowed in those entities (or similar entities).
 One way around this is to use the [`std::reference_wrapper`](https://en.cppreference.com/w/cpp/utility/functional/reference_wrapper) which essentially wraps a reference in an object that *can* be used in those containers.
 Variants for `const` and non-`const` references exist.